Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Experiments: Attackers with complete information

-\paragraph{Multi-class.} One advantage of the \mm{} attack is that it works even when the input domain $\sX \times \sY$ is discrete or the feasible set $\sF_\beta \subset \sX \times \sY$ is non-convex, so long as we can still efficiently solve $\max_{(x, y) \in \sF_\beta} \ell(\theta; x, y)$.
-In particular, the \mm{} attack can search over different choices of $\yp$ for each poisoned points $(\xp, \yp)$, whereas the \inf{} and \kkt{} attacks require us to grid search over the relative proportion of the poisoned points, a strategy that quickly becomes infeasible in multi-class problems.
-Indeed, we need $k(k-1)$ distinct points to carry out any data poisoning attack against a $k$-class SVM (\refprop{kpoints} in Appendix A), so the grid search would take time exponential in $k^2$.
+Finally, one advantage of the \mm{} attack is that it works on a variety of input domains $\sX \times \sY$ and non-convex feasible sets $\sF_\beta \subset \sX \times \sY$, so long as we can still efficiently solve $\max_{(x, y) \in \sF_\beta} \ell(\theta; x, y)$.
+In particular, for multi-class problems, the \mm{} attack can search over different choices of $\yp$ for each poisoned point $(\xp, \yp)$, whereas the \inf{} and \kkt{} attacks require us to grid search over the relative proportion of the different classes.
+As we need $k(k-1)$ distinct points to carry out any data poisoning attack against a $k$-class SVM (\refprop{kpoints} in Appendix A), this grid search would take time exponential in $k^2$.